 Identify ways to increase mental health and substance abuse services to urban and reservation American Indian or Alaska Native

-The Global Health Conference Midwest is taking place the January 31 and February 1, 2025.
+The Global Health Conference Midwest is taking place the February 20 and 21, 2026.
 The conference is an opportunity for professionals, faculty, and students to connect, collaborate, and engage virtually in pertinent and emerging topics in global health!

 For clarification, these Research Symposiums will be separate symposiums, but will both be held on the afternoon of February 1, 2025.